-The most recent list of providers and suppliers is available on our website at BSWHealthPlan.com/Medicare
+The most recent list of providers is available on our website at BSWHealthPlan.com/Medicare.

-If you don't have your copy of the Provider Directory, you can request a copy from Customer Services
+If you don't have your copy of the Provider Directory, you can request a copy (electronically or in hard copy form) from Customer Service.
+Requests for hard copy Provider Directories will be mailed to you within three business days.

-SECTION 4 Your monthly costs for BSW SeniorCare Advantage Premium (HMO)
+SECTION 4 Your monthly costs for BSW SeniorCare Advantage Premium (HMO-POS)